Claims for damages caused on a highway

 For incidents occurring 1st April 2014 onwards – Public Liability

 Gallagher Bassett International Limited

-Any claims being made via the Portal should be directed to Gallagher Bassett under their organisation ID D00019
+You should direct your claims via the Portal to Gallagher Bassett under their organisation ID D00019.